MetCouncilGIS/MME/README.md

 You should see Microsoft .NET Framework 3.5 listed.
 Multiple versions of Microsoft .Net Framework (e.g., 1,2,3) may exist on your machine simultaneously.
 Microsoft's .NET Framework 3.5 is freely available and can be accessed from [Microsoft's website](http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=21).

 ##Source
-The source code for this application are available [here](https://github.com/MetropolitanCouncil/MME-source) with no strings attached.
+The source for this application is available [here](https://github.com/MetropolitanCouncil/MME-source).
 It was last compiled with Visual Studio 2012 but should be reasonably compatible with Visual Studio 2010 if you create a new solution.
-Most of the **helper** files for spell-checking and old-time XML support are included in the \bin\debug directory.

 ##Database
 The application is data-driven using a Microsoft Access database -- metadata.mdb -- stored in the application **\portable** folder.
 You may store some field values in this database to assign default values that apply to your particular agency or group.
 You need Microsoft Access in order to edit the database.
 Once edited, it can, however, be distributed to other machines that do not have Access installed.
 The application, itself, does not require Access installed on the local computer in order to run.

 ###Required User-configurable Database Values
-Contact information needs to be entered in the database table: **Contact_Information**.
-You can store any number of name and addresses in the table.
+Contact information needs to be entered in the database table: **Contact_Information** in order for it to appear in your metadata files.
+You can store any number of contact names and addresses in the table.
 Within the application, the contact information will appear in the form of pull-down lists for each of these fields:

    * data set contact Tab 1
    * distribution contact Tab 3